 Devan Stahl’s interests focus on clinical ethics, particularly beginning of life and end of life issues.
 She is particularly interested in the intersections between disability studies and bioethics as well as theological bioethics.

-Devan is currently working on an edited volume examining the power of medical images and their impact on patients and the wider culture.
-The book brings together scholars from a variety of disciplines, including fine art, medical humanities, visual culture, philosophy, and theology, who will each offer their own interpretation of a set of medical images.
+In early 2018, Devan released an edited volume (Cascade Books) examining the power of medical images and their impact on patients and the wider culture.
+The book brings together scholars from a variety of disciplines, including fine art, medical humanities, visual culture, philosophy, and theology, who each offer their own interpretation of a set of medical images.
 Visit the MSU Bioethics blog to learn more about the book, listen to Episode 7 of No Easy Answers in Bioethics.

 Stahl, D., Cabrera, L., Gibb, T. (2017).
 “Should DBS for Psychiatric Disorders Be Considered a Form of Psychosurgery?
 Ethical and Legal Considerations” Science and Engineering Ethics.
 DOI 10.1007/s11948-017-9934-y.